 The width of the frame should match the width of your face.
 This means, when looking at you straight on, the glasses should not be significantly wider that your face, nor should the sides cut into your cheeks.
 The sides should not be “pushed out” when sitting on the head: if so the frame is too small.

 There is no set rule for this: return to the opticians for readjustment as often as you need.
 The fit of your specs will alter with wear as you flex the frames every time you take them off and on.
 Remove your specs carefully with both hands to ensure that you don’t stretch one side.
 Some people need very few adjustments, but with growing children you may find periods where you need to visit every week to stop the specs slipping.
 The Dispensing Optician is trained to ensure that your specs fit well, and will be happy to help however often you need to return.

 Spectacle frames often have their size printed into the side or bridge of the frame.
 There are three numbers, such as 50-20-140.
-The first figure is the eye size, the second is the bridge size, and the third is the side length.
+The first figure is the eye size, the second is the distance between lenses, and the third is the side length.
 While this seems simple, different styles of frame may have the same measurements but fit differently.